 Over the weekend, I needed to draw an I/O architecture diagram for

 I2C bus and I fired up Powerpoint 2019 almost with muscular memory only to close it right away.
 Rebooted in MacOS and this new shiny app - Monodraw is waiting for me.

-A few samples from the intro demo files that ships with Monodraw:
+A few samples from the intro demo files that ship with Monodraw:

 Monodraw adds a visual, and some functional, twist to creating diagrams with Powerpoint (or even Adobe Illustrator).
 For example, one could share the diagram just as a .txt file or display it on a terminal.
 Over the weekend, I was working on a PCB schematic and something hit me.

-It is really interesting to think about what ECAD software as a tool that converts logical relationship between objects (electrical components) into a 2 dimensional spatial representation - where objects are connected to each other using nets.
-When we think of creating diagrams, we are essentially thinking about how various key objects relate to other.
+It is really interesting to think about what ECAD software is – a tool that converts logical relationships between objects (electrical components) into a 2-dimensional spatial representation – where objects are connected to each other using nets.
+When we think of creating diagrams, we are essentially thinking about how various key objects relate to each other.
 The semiotics are similar to a PCB Schematic, but not exactly.
-PCB Schematics have tailor made features for what it is good at - designing PCBs.
+PCB Schematics has tailor-made features for what it is good at - designing PCBs.
 Is it possible to create non-electronic schematics and diagrams with ECAD software?
 Why not?
 Overkill?
 Yes.
 Better than anything else?
 Yes, I reluctantly think so (at the expense of time :-)).

-Here is one of the Brandur's diagrams.
-We will use it as a reference and try to understand the differences, advantages, and disadvantages of creating diagrams with an ECAD software.
+Here is one of Brandur's diagrams.
+We will use it as a reference and try to understand the differences, advantages, and disadvantages of creating diagrams with ECAD software.